Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 \subsubsection{A2: Optimizing Tool Strategy via Holistic Rewards}

-A2 methods instead use \emph{holistic, sparse, and high-level} rewards based on agent output quality---typically final answer correctness---which depends on tool usage but does not directly supervise individual tool calls.
-ReSearch~\cite{chen2025learning}, trained on multi-hop QA, optimizes when and how to search. \textbf{The reward asks not ``was this particular search good?'' but ``did the \emph{entire process} of thinking, searching, and reasoning lead to the correct answer?''}
+A2 methods instead use holistic, sparse, and high-level rewards based on agent output quality (typically final answer correctness) that depend on tool usage but do not directly supervise individual tool calls.
+ReSearch~\cite{chen2025learning}, trained on multi-hop QA, optimizes when and how to search.
+The reward asks not ``was this particular search good?'' but ``did the entire process of thinking, searching, and reasoning lead to the correct answer?''

-Thus A2 optimizes \emph{tool-use strategy} or \emph{coordination}.
-Rather than learning search mechanics (assuming a T1 retriever handles that), it learns the \emph{cognitive policy} for \emph{when} to search, \emph{what} to search for, and \emph{how} to integrate results.
-This strategic focus explains why ReSearch reports emergent reflection and self-correction behaviors during RL training~\cite{chen2025learning}.
+Thus A2 optimizes tool-use strategy and coordination.
+Rather than learning search mechanics (assuming a T1 retriever handles that), it learns the cognitive policy for when to search, what to search for, and how to integrate results.
+The strategic focus explains why ReSearch reports emergent reflection and self-correction behaviors during RL training~\cite{chen2025learning}.